What Do Maine Coons Die From? Common Causes Of Death Explained

 Maine Coon Health Snapshot

-The Maine Coon cat breed is known for its hardy nature, but they are still susceptible to developing a number of health conditions.
+The Maine Coon cat breed is known for its hardy nature, but they are still susceptible to developing several health conditions.

 On average, Maine Coons live 12 to 15 years, though some will reach 15+ years with excellent care.